MarlonPelau/jwt-auth-frontend/README.md

 ## Installation
 To run the app locally, follow these steps:

-1. Clone the repository: git clone https://github.com/AnitaOwen/auth-react-login-project-frontend.git
+1. Clone the repository: git clone

-2. Navigate to the project directory: cd `auth-react-login-project-frontend`
+2. Navigate to the project directory: cd `https://github.com/MarlonPelau/jwt-auth-frontend.git`

 3. Install dependencies: npm i